asantos00/website/content/blog/second-adventure-in-deno-land.md

 It uses Deno to generate modules with the `--json` command and provides a really nice layout around it.

-I've actually started trying to adapt the code and all the logic that deno doc website uses to generate documentation on the fly so people can run it locally for their own projects.
+I've actually started trying to adapt the code from the official docs and the logic it uses to generate documentation on the fly so people can run it locally for their own projects.
 [Here it is]()  TODO - not finished
 ````

 ## Fine grained permissions